 The iPod changed Apple too, as it now became a consumer technology company, which is still its main focus today.
 When the iPhone came out it became a raging success, but it has also fueled the great success of Android, which “borrowed” the iPhone technology and presentation to instill its presence in the smartphone world.

-Now with the iPad, Apple has conquered the ease of use of computers.
-Instead of storing and doing everything on a clunky desktop computer, a revolution has occurred.
-Today nearly all internet searches are conducted on a portable device, such as a smartphone and iPad or a tablet.
+Now with the iPad, Apple has conquered the “easy to use” segment of the computer market.
+Instead of storing and doing everything on a clunky desktop computer, they’ve helped introduce a revolution where nearly all internet searches are conducted on a portable device, such as a smartphone and iPad or similar tablet.